Facepunch/Rust.Community/docs/components/UnityEngine.UI.Image.md

 ## Items and Skins
 using the `itemid` & `skinid` fields you can let the Client handle the displaying of related Images.
+NOTE: there is currently a bug when supplying a skinid of `0`, causing the player to crash, avoid including the field altogether if you don't intend to send a skinid

 Tip: use the ItemDefinition of your Item to easily find an Item's ID & other useful Information
 ```c#